 - Next to the address bar, select More Settings.

 - At the bottom of the Settings page, click Advanced.

 - Under “Accessibility,” turn “Get image descriptions from Google” on or off.

-Image descriptions are only available to screen reader users through spoken feedback or braille, and do not visually appear on the screen.
+Image descriptions are only available to screen reader users through spoken feedback or braille and don't visually appear on the screen.
 The image descriptions may not be fully accurate.

-If you have feedback, please reach out to our Google Accessibility support team.
+If you have feedback, contact our Google Accessibility support team.